 03 of 13

 Check the outlet with a non-contact voltage tester to confirm that the power is off to the circuit, inserting the tester probe into each of the outlet slots.
 Remove the outlet's cover plate and check all of the wires and outlet terminals for power, using the tester.
 The tester should indicate no voltage for everything in the electrical box.

 Loosen the mounting strap screws on the outlet and pull it out from the electrical box.
 Disconnect the circuit wires from the receptacle, and remove the receptacle, then bend the wires to the side and out of the way.Continue to 5 of 13 below.

 Remove the Box Knockout

-Remove a knockout from the back of the box to expose the outer wall, if the box is metal; if the box is plastic, you should be able to use one of the existing openings.
+Remove a knockout from the back of the box to expose the outer wall, if the box is metal.
 Pop out the knockout with a hammer and screwdriver.
+If the box is plastic, you should be able to use one of the existing openings in the box.

 06 of 13